How To Find Cheap Flights (+ Practical Tips)

 Open Jaw Flights

 An open jaw flight is one where you land in city A, travel overland to city B, then fly back home (or elsewhere) from there.
-The name comes from the metaphorical triangle that such a route makes on the map.
+The name comes from the visual triangle (“jaw“) that such a route makes on the map.

 For example, I once flew from Sofia to Barcelona, then went overland to Nice, France visiting many places on the French Riviera along the way, and flew back to Sofia from Nice.
 The return flight from Nice was much cheaper than a flight back home from Barcelona.